intel/he-toolkit/README.md

 * Generic utilities or helper functions that can be used for several commands should be in [utils](kit/utils).

 ## Third Party Plugins
-Intel HE Toolkit provides the utilities to handle third party plugins that can be installed in the system to add new HE funtionalities.
+Intel HE Toolkit provides the utilities to handle third party plugins that can be installed in the system to add new HE functionalities.
 See [PLUGINS](./kit/PLUGINS.md) for details about how to interact with them or create new plugins,